shubham-verma-neo/ErrorReason/README.md

 The Solidity section of this template includes a sample contract to demonstrate its functionality.
 This contract includes three public variables: `owner`, `randomAddress`, and `randomNumber`.

 Upon deployment, the owner variable is set to msg.sender.
-Additionally, two setter functions have been included - one to set the randomAddress, and the other to set the * `.
+Additionally, two setter functions have been included - one to set the randomAddress, and the other to set the `randomNumber`.
 Feel free to modify the contract and add additional functionality to suit your needs.

 ## Client